Contractors have been busy on the Etton-Maxey reserve cutting back growth – particularly on the central meadows.

 So there are likely to be plenty of participants for this year’s event on Sunday, October 6.

-Leader David Cowcill says the journey – through either Southey Woods or Castor Hanglands – will depend on weather and what delights may be on view.
+Leader David Cowcill says the success of the foray – likely to be through Castor Hanglands – will depend to a large extent on weather and what delights may be on view.

 Written by Richard Astle, Chair, Langdyke Countryside Trust